 A more positive approach is to offer a discount for prompt payment.
 The lure of saving money is a powerful motivator, even if it’s just a few percent discount.
 You can present it like this on your invoice:

 Save 5% if paid by 7 December: $3,821

 5. Be easy to pay

-Customers will pay faster if they can use their preferred method to hand over the money.
+Customers will pay faster if they can use their preferred method.
 Offer them a variety of options.
-And be aware that most customers like to pay using credit card or an automated clearing house (like PayPal).
-Our research shows you'll get paid 10 days sooner if you offer these options.
+And be aware that most customers would like to pay using credit card or an automated clearing house (like PayPal).
+Our research shows you'll get paid 20 days sooner if you offer these options.
 Learn more about online payment services.

 6. Chase payments